Note: If you'd prefer a video walkthrough of Retriever Cloud for Office 365, you'll find that at the bottom of this post.

 You'll then see the below:

-If you click inside the highlighted box above, you'll see a list of your Tag Groups in Redtail CRM and from this list you'll need to select the Tag Group you want to sync to Office 365.
-After clicking your desired Tag Group, click "save".
+- Sync Contacts?
+Check off this option if you want to include Contacts as a part of your sync with Outlook.
+You'll then be able to click inside the box beneath that option to see a list of your Tag Groups in Redtail CRM and from this list you'll need to select the Tag Group you want to sync to Outlook.
+Click here to learn more about Tag Groups.

 You'll then be redirected to Office 365 to enter in your credentials and signify your agreement to allow Retriever Cloud the access it needs.
 After completing the required fields on this form, you'll be redirected back to the CRM and a message should appear at the top of Manage Integrations that says you've successfully enabled the integration.

 NOTE: if you later change your Office password, you will need to re-authenticate the connection between Office 365 and Redtail to reestablish this connection (go through the steps above again), as it will no longer work when the password has been changed.

 Now that the integration is enabled, you'll see a Redtail Calendar and a Redtail Contacts folder appear in your Outlook program on the web, and Contacts and Activities will begin to sync between the two systems.
 You can create and update Contacts and Activities in both Redtail CRM and in Office 365, and updates and creates will sync in both directions.

 Let's take a more detailed look below at what you can expect in regard to both the Activities Sync and the Contact Sync.

 Newly created and existing activities in Redtail that the user is an attendee of are synced.
 Only existing open activities within the range of (today - 1 year) to (today + 1 year) are synced during the initial sync.